maciejskorski/software_engineering/_sources/docker_examples.md

 * run the docker image interactively, e.g. `docker run -it plantumldocker:latest`
 * create a sample plantuml diagram `diagram.iuml` and copy into the docker container, e.g. `docker cp diagram.iuml 3689309baac3:/usr/local` where `3689309baac3` should be replaced by the container id (check with `docker ps`)
 * convert the diagram into a figure inside the container, e.g. `plantuml diagram.iuml`
-* copy the figure from the container to the host, e.g. `docker cp 3689309baac3:/usr/local/diagram.png .`
+* copy the figure to the host, e.g. `docker cp 3689309baac3:/usr/local/diagram.png .`

 In case of problems, compare with [the working version here](https://github.com/maciejskorski/plantuml-docker).